mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 * It will be assumed that the devices will be used in the same room.
 Any UX features involving the display of information, crucial for online play, will not be implemented.

 * Assuming the DM will only rely on this for dungeon generation and nothing more.
-Any other dm support (such as calculating player stats, health modificers, speed modifiers inventory space, etc) will not be included.
+Any other dm support (such as calculating player stats, health modifiers, speed modifiers inventory space, etc) will not be included.
 Custom dungeon creation of any sort will not be included.

 ## 2. References

-[1] Name of Software: ProDnD Publisher: Gray Lake Studios Date Accessed: 23/3/2021 Type of Medium: Mobile App Avaiable: http://prodnd.blogspot.com/
+[1] Name of Software: ProDnD Publisher: Gray Lake Studios Date Accessed: 23/3/2021 Type of Medium: Mobile App Available: http://prodnd.blogspot.com/

 [2] Name of Software: Kahoot!
 Publisher: Morten Versvik, Johan Brand, and Jamie Brooker Date Accessed: 25/3/2021 Type of Medium Website.
 Available: https://kahoot.com/